timgthomas/blog/src/Web/Content/posts/an-underscore-templates-primer.md

 	  type: 'get',
 	  url: 'path/to/your/json'
 	}).done(function (data) {
+	  // We'll use Underscore to compile our template
-	  // "data" is our JSON object; we'll be working in here.
+	  // here using "data", our JSON collection.
 	});

 The Template